mattlinares/mattlinares.github.io/_posts/2024-04-29-escape-the-digital.md

 **Does it need to be all day long?**

-We have prepared a full day’s worth of activities and suggest that you stick around To experience the whole trip.
+We have prepared a full day’s worth of activities and suggest that you stick around to experience the whole trip.

 <!-- Testimonials -->